microsoft/vstest-docs/docs/extensions/blame-datacollector.md

 If the testhost process had crashed, then the fully qualified names of the tests in their sequence of execution up to and including the specific test that was running at the time of the crash, is emitted into a sequence.xml file created under the TestResults folder.

 ## Example
-here is an example of the emitted xml file.
+Here is an example of the emitted xml file.

 ```xml
 <?xml version="1.0"?>